-Treatment in the neoadjuvant setting is typically indicated for inoperable breast, colorectal and lung cancers 1-4 and is emerging as a treatment option in many other tumors.
-Preoperative treatment is also employed in breast-conserving surgery 1, tumors with borderline resectability 2,5 and locally advanced cancers6.
+Neoadjuvant chemotherapy is usually given for inoperable breast, colorectal and lung cancers 1-4 and it is a treatment option for many other solid tumors.
+Systemic preoperative treatment is employed in breast-conserving surgery 1, tumors with borderline resectability 2,5 and locally advanced cancers6.
 Recent review articles published in the Journal of Surgical Oncology and related clinical journals show that neoadjuvant chemotherapy is being evaluated in different settings of esophageal, gastric, pancreatic, prostate, soft-tissue sarcoma, ovarian and cervical cancers7-13.
 In some disease settings, the primary neoadjuvant treatment is radiotherapy and chemotherapy can be administered concurrently or in sequence with radiation, in chemoradiation regimens .

 The administration of neoadjuvant chemotherapy is performed in cycles, with each cycle consisting of a treatment period followed by a resting phase.
-Chemotherapy agent(s) can be given orally or intravenously during a variable number of cycles14-16.
+Chemotherapy agents can be given orally or intravenously during a variable number of cycles14-16.
 Response to chemotherapy and patient fitness are important criteria in determining patient eligibility for surgery17.
-In selected patients, surgery can be performed only weeks after the last cycle of preoperative chemotherapy .
+In some patients, surgery can be performed only weeks after the last cycle of preoperative chemotherapy .

 Chemotherapy: Before or after surgery?

 The scheduling of chemotherapy relative to the surgical intervention is an area of active research in many cancers.
-Despite potential benefits, neoadjuvant chemotherapy also has risks when compared to treatment in the postoperative setting (adjuvant chemotherapy).
-For one thing, delaying surgery allows potential metastasis of the cancer and spread to other parts of the body – making ultimate treatment more intractable.26.
+Despite potential benefits, neoadjuvant chemotherapy also has risks when compared to systemic treatment in the postoperative setting (adjuvant chemotherapy).
+For one thing, delaying surgery allows potential metastasis of the cancer and spread to other parts of the body – making the disease more intractable.26.
 For breast cancer, analysis of several clinical trials has not found significant differences between the efficacy of chemotherapy given before or after surgery27.
-Recent results from large clinical trials show that adjuvant and neoadjuvant chemotherapy regiments result in similar survival outcomes, but breast-conservation rates are improved with neoadjuvant chemotherapy28.
+Recent results from large clinical trials show that adjuvant and neoadjuvant chemotherapy regimens result in similar survival outcomes, but breast-conservation rates are improved with neoadjuvant chemotherapy28.